 Clock Features

-Lest we forget, a sports watch does offer a host of clock features as well.
-In terms of telling time, sports watches are fairly advanced as they’re able to connect with satellites in real time: you get GPS time sync (helpful when you’re out of service), automatic adjustment for daylight saving time, and the ability to determine sunrise and sunset.
+Lest we forget, a fitness watch does offer a host of clock features as well.
+In terms of telling time, fitness watches are fairly advanced as they’re able to connect with satellites in real time: You get GPS time sync (helpful when you’re out of service), automatic adjustment for daylight saving time, and the ability to determine sunrise and sunset.
 You’ll also find common features such as a timer (many have interval timers), stopwatch, alarm clock, and more.

 GPS and Multi-GNSS Support

-Sports watches have undergone a massive evolution in the last decade or so, and the vast majority (and every model on our list) are now equipped with GPS.
+Fitness watches have undergone a massive evolution in the last decade or so, and the vast majority (and every model above except the Garmin Lily 2) are now equipped with GPS.
 Built-in GPS allows a watch to determine your location at any moment in time, which has virtually endless applications in terms of activity tracking, navigation and mapping, data collection, and more.
 Whether you use your watch to log mileage and elevation gain, want to pinpoint your location on a map, or get from point A to point B, you’re putting GPS to work.
+Note: We've written a separate guide on the best GPS watches, which features a more outdoor-focused lineup than the varied list above.

 It’s also worth mentioning multi-band GNSS here (also known as dual-frequency GPS), as it’s become a staple of GPS technology in the past few years.
 Watches with multi-band GNSS not only connect to multiple networks, but they are able to use two different frequencies to connect to each network.
 The result is a quicker connection and even greater position accuracy, especially in areas lacking a clear view of the sky (like tall buildings, canyons, or trees).
 We’ve found this video from Garmin to be particularly helpful in understanding multi-band GNSS.